Customer Loyalty

 • What specific behaviours would indicate success?

-Next, map your customer journey to identify emotional touchpoints—moments where customers are most receptive to forming emotional connections.
+Next, map your customer journey to identify emotional touchpoints – moments where customers are most receptive to forming emotional connections.
 These often include first purchases, problem resolution, milestone achievements, and life transitions.

-Remember that emotional loyalty isn't a separate programme—it's a lens through which to view all customer interactions.
+Remember that emotional loyalty isn't a separate programme; it's a lens through which to view all customer interactions.
 Your strategy should influence everything from product development to marketing communications to customer service protocols.

-Leverage Technology and Data
+How Can Technology and Data Support Emotional Loyalty?

 Customer data platforms that unify information from multiple sources give you the complete picture needed for meaningful personalisation.
 Use these insights to create emotionally resonant moments, not just targeted ads.